ElementsProject/lightning/doc/beginners-guide/backup-and-recovery/advanced-db-backup.md

 You can find the full source for the `backup` plugin here: https://github.com/lightningd/plugins/tree/master/backup

-The `backup` plugin requires Python 3.
+The `backup` plugin requires Python 3 and [uv](https://docs.astral.sh/uv/getting-started/installation/).

 - Download the source for the plugin.
   - `git clone https://github.com/lightningd/plugins.git`
-- `cd` into its directory and install requirements.
-  - `cd plugins/backup`
-  - `pip3 install -r requirements.txt`
 - Figure out where you will put the backup files.
   - Ideally you have an NFS or other network-based mount on your system, into which you will put the backup.
 - Stop your Lightning node.